-Pedro Ximénez (sometimes Pedro Ximinez, Ximénès, Jimenez or other variations) is a name used for dessert wines created with at least 85% of the grape variety with the same name.
-The grapes are either picked very mature or dried in the sun.
-Commonly referred to as P.X., these are intensely sweet wines, especially when the grapes are dried in the sun.
+Pedro Ximénez (sometimes Pedro Ximinez, Ximénès, Jimenez or other variations) is a name used for naturally sweet dessert wines created with the grape variety with the same name.
+In order to use this name, the wine has to contain at least 85% of Pedro Ximénez grapes.
+The grapes are either picked very ripe and/or dried in the sun to concentrate.
+Commonly referred to as P.X., these are intensely sweet wines, especially when the grapes are dried in the sun (a process called asoleo).

-While this process was also practiced in the Jerez-Xérès-Sherry region, nowadays it is mostly a style produced in the D.O.
-Montilla-Moriles since the climate there protects the grapes better from rotting.
-Montilla-Moriles creates the vast majority of P.X. base wines, and part of them are them are transferred back to Jerez bodegas for maturation which allows them to be labeled as sherry.
+While this process was also practiced in the Jerez-Xérès-Sherry region, nowadays the base wines for this type of sherry are mostly produced in the D.O.
+Montilla-Moriles since the climate there protects the grapes better from rotting (generally warmer and less humid).
+Montilla-Moriles creates the vast majority of P.X. wines within their own denomination, but part of them are them are transferred back to bodegas in Jerez for maturation, which allows them to be labeled as sherry.

 The Pedro Ximenez grape variety is believed to be introduced in Spain by the Dutchman Pieter Siemens, although this story is debated

-Older P.X. will have a higher acidity and a huge elegance compared to overwhelming young wines.
-At a very old age (thirty years or even more) they become quite savoury, with aromas of herbs, tar and smoke, without losing their sweet side.
+Classic Pedro Ximénez will display aromas and flavours of raisins, dates and dried figs, often combined with a spicy note and chocolate.
+The best examples not only display intense, ultra-sweet aromas but also balancing drier flavours of coffee, liquorice and spices.
+Older PX wine will have a higher acidity and much bigger elegance compared to overwhelming young wines.
+At a very high age (thirty years or even more) they can become quite savoury, with aromas of herbs, tar and smoke, without losing their sweet side.

-Young Pedro Ximénez can be a liquid bonbon, full of sticky sweetness, excellent with pure chocolate, crepes or spicy cheese.
+Young Pedro Ximénez can be a liquid bonbon, full of sticky sweetness, excellent with pure chocolate desserts, crepes or spicy cheese.
 It can also be used as a sauce over vanilla ice cream.
-They should be chilled to around 10°C or even lower to balance the sweetness.
+They should be chilled to 10°C to balance the sweetness.
 The older examples are perfect with more delicate desserts, paté or blue cheese.
-These are best served around 14°C.
+These are best served around 12-14°C.

 Pedro Ximénez sherry reviews